-- In 1994 it emerged that for 79 per cent of couples the woman did most or all of the laundry, with the role being shared in only 18 per cent of cases.
+- In 1994 it emerged that for 79 per cent of couples the woman did most or all of the laundry.
+Partners shared laundry duties in only 18 per cent of cases.
 The latest survey (in 2011) showed that the proportion sharing the role has only risen by two percentage points.
-In 70 per cent of houses laundry is still seen as women’s work.
+70 per cent of households still see laundry as women’s work.

 - In the kitchen, there has been virtually no change in the last 10 years.
 Women still do the lion’s share of the cooking in 55 per cent of couple households.

 - When it comes to tasks such as shopping for groceries, women’s workload has increased slightly the early 1990s.
-The picture was similar when people were asked about cleaning and caring for sick family members.
+The same is true for cleaning and caring for sick family members.

-- By contrast, DIY is still seen as virtually the sole preserve of men in 75 per cent of households – exactly as it was almost 20 years ago
+- By contrast, 75 per cent of households see DIY as solely men’s work.
+This is exactly as it was almost 20 years ago

 Analysis – Who does the Housework?
 Men or Women?

 - Looking at the above statistics it seems reasonable to conclude that Radical Feminist concepts such as the dual burden and the triple shift still apply.